Kruskal MST — Duplicate Edges Cause V-2 Edge Count

-- An MST connects all V nodes with exactly V-1 edges at minimum total weight.
+- MST connects all nodes in a weighted graph with minimum total weight, using exactly V-1 edges

-- Kruskal's: sort edges, add cheapest non-cycle edge using Union-Find.
-O(E log E).
+- Kruskal: sort edges, add cheapest non-cycle via Union-Find; O(E log E) time

 Imagine you're a city planner who needs to connect 10 towns with roads, but every road costs money.
 You don't need every possible road — you just need the cheapest set of roads so that every town is reachable from every other town.
 That cheapest connected skeleton is a Minimum Spanning Tree.
 Kruskal's approach is: sort all possible roads by cost and greedily pick the cheapest one that doesn't create a loop.
 Prim's approach is: start at one town and always extend to the nearest unvisited town.
 Same destination, totally different journeys.